Nashville General v. Momenta Pharmaceuticals, et al., No. 3:15-cv-01100 (M.D. Tenn.)

 Earlier in the Case

-Lieff Cabraser represents Nashville General Hospital (the Hospital Authority of Metropolitan Government of Nashville) and American Federation of State, County and Municipal Employees District Council 37 Health & Security Plan in a proposed class-action antitrust case against defendants Momenta Pharmaceuticals and Sandoz, Inc., for their alleged price-fixing of enoxaparin, the generic version of the anti-coagulant blood clotting drug Lovenox.
+Lieff Cabraser represents Nashville General Hospital (the Hospital Authority of Metropolitan Government of Nashville) and American Federation of State, County and Municipal Employees District Council 37 Health & Security Plan in a class-action antitrust case against defendants Momenta Pharmaceuticals and Sandoz, Inc., for their alleged price-fixing of enoxaparin, the generic version of the anti-coagulant blood clotting drug Lovenox.

 Lovenox, developed by Sanofi-Aventis, is a highly profitable drug with annual sales of more than $1 billion.
 The drug entered the market in 1995 and its patent was invalidated by the federal government in 2008, making generic production possible.
 The complaint alleges Momenta and Sandoz colluded to manipulate the process by which the federal government allows drugs to become generic in order to ensure that defendants were the only producers of generic enoxaparin, thereby restraining trade and disrupting the market at consumers’ expense.

+On September 20, 2019, the court certified a class of hospitals, third-party payors, and uninsured persons that purchased enoxaparin or Lovenox in 29 states and the District of Columbia.
 Plaintiffs filed an amended complaint in December 2017.
 Trial had been slated for January 2020.